 Plastic is a material.
 More specifically, a mixture containing a base material capable of being molded and worked to create objects or elements of objects.
 Plastic is everywhere, one just have to look around.
 However, if the current trend of plastic production remains on the rise and no more effort is made to recycle it, there will be more plastic than fish in our oceans by 2050.

 Plastic appeared in the 19th century.
 Before that, durable materials such as bronze, wood, or leather were used.
 Plastic allowed technical, technological, and even environmental progress.
 Derived from coal and oil, plastic has many advantages, often incomparable, and this has led to undeniable progress in chemistry in particular.
 Wanting to completely eliminate plastic from our lives would be like stepping two centuries back.
 It is a key resource that we cannot eliminate, plastic remains useful.

 We find plastic in the automotive industry, in buildings, in the medical field, or in the food industry indeed.
 It is at the same time windscreen wipers, PVC windows, doctors’ gloves or masks, and food packaging.
 Plastic is therefore not only this polluting element that harms our rivers, our oceans, our planet.
 It also represents comfort, health, care, and safety.

-Plastic is of essential economic importance.
+Plastic remains useful and is of essential economic importance.
 In industrial chemistry, its consumption volume is higher than any other materials such as metal.
 The trivialization of its consumption leads to the creation of many jobs in the plastic manufacturing chain.
 10 tons of plastic are produced per second worldwide!
 In Western Europe, for example, more than 70,000 people work to make plastic and much more work to transform it.

 What then if, for all these reasons, we cannot do without plastic?